lachenmayer/SwiftEffect/readme.md

 (Swift 6 `Sendable` annotations are absolutely everywhere, as you'd expect...)

-I was hoping that we could implement a `@EffectBuilder` analagous to SwiftUI's `@ViewBuilder`, but it seems like it's impossible to implement a monadic bind with result builders ([see this thread from 2019](https://forums.swift.org/t/monadic-dsl-based-on-function-builders/25497), has anything changed since then?).
+I was hoping that we could implement a `@EffectBuilder` analogous to SwiftUI's `@ViewBuilder`, but it seems like it's impossible to implement a monadic bind with result builders ([see this thread from 2019](https://forums.swift.org/t/monadic-dsl-based-on-function-builders/25497), has anything changed since then?).
 More specifically, we would like to be able to extract the value from an effect, so that we don't need to `flatMap` over the value, eg:

 ```swift
 // The dream: